Attryy/Setting-up-your-Python-ML-system/README.md

 # **Setting up your Python Machine Learning system**
 *Set up a Python 3 virtual environment on an Ubuntu system for doing Machine Learning / Deep Learning*

 These notes assume that the reader has installed Linux, preferably an Ubuntu variant like Ubuntu-MATE, which is the best :) If you insist on using Windows, then these notes are not for you; try installing Anaconda for example, which seems to exist mostly to help Windows users do scientific/engineering coding in Python.
 If you are using Linux, however, there is no need for anything like Anaconda.
 Python 3 provides a native way to set up a virtual environment called 'venv', and for those stuck using Python 2.7, there is a package named 'virtualenv'.
 Below we will build Python 3.6 on our system in the /opt directory where it will be out of the way and we won't have to think about it anymore.
-Then we will install a virtual envirionment in our home directory which links to the /opt version we installed.
+Then we will install a virtual environment in our home directory which links to the /opt version we installed.
 Then we will use pip to install any package that we need into that virtual environment.
 Easy-peasy and we didn't have to install extra stuff like Anaconda to do hand-holding for us.

 Below, Section 1 is only for those with a GPU; skip if you don't have one in your system and complete steps 2 through 5.
-The remaining sections 6 through 9 are optional.
+The remaining sections 6 through 11 are optional.
 The Conclusion is simply to remind you of the ways you can invoke your new virtual Python ML setup.

 ## _Section 1_ - Installing CUDA & cuDNN for your GPU
 If you have an NVIDIA graphics card that can support CUDA 8, then you're all set.
 I recently bought a relatively inexpensive card, the GTX 1050 Ti.
 Training neural networks on this thing is considerably faster than on my CPU.
 When I think that for just a couple hundred $ more I could have gotten the GTX 1070....no, I will not think about that now.
 If you do not have a GPU in your system, then no problem, you can still do deep learning.
 It's true that the extremely long times required to train on some larger datasets without a GPU will limit what projects you are willing to undertake, but you will be able to learn to do deep learning nonetheless with smaller datasets.
 So, if you don't have a GPU, skip ahead to the next section, but if you do, then follow the instructions below: